-The Neighbourhood Plan has been formulated on the basis of public response to the Parish Council's consultations to date and in particular the consultation on the Draft Plan held earlier this year (Regulation 14 Consultation).
-All responses from the public and consultees received by the Neighbourhood Plan Steering Group at this stage were considered by the Parish Council and used to inform a revised version of the Plan.
-The revised version of the Plan is now ready for submission to Telford and Wrekin Council (Regulation 15).
-This is a statutory consultation exercise w undertaken by the Local Planning Authority.
-Telford &Wrekin, as the Local Planning Authority, will carry out a final check to ensure that the Plan and all accompanying documents comply with legal requirements.
-If satisfied, the Local Planning Authority will place it on their website for a final further six week consultation.
-Comments and representations received during this period of consultation will be collated by Telford & Wrekin and forwarded along with the Plan and supporting documents to an Independent Examiner who will issue a report on whether or not the Neighbourhood Plan should proceed to a final referendum.
+The Neighbourhood Plan has been formulated on the basis of public response to all the Parish Council's consultations as well as recommendations suggested by an Independent Examiner.
+All responses from the public and consultees received by the Neighbourhood Plan Steering Group were used to prepare a Draft Plan (known as the Regulation 14 Consultation) which was presented for consultation in January 2017.
+Further comments received were again considered by the Parish Council and used to inform a revised version of the Plan known as 'Regulation 15', which was submitted to Telford and Wrekin Council.
+This statutory consultation exercise was undertaken by the Local Planning Authority to ensure that the Plan and all accompanying documents comply with legal requirements.
+The Plan was then placed on the Local Planning Authority website for a further final six-week consultation.

+Comments and representations received during this period of consultation were collated by Telford & Wrekin Council and forwarded, along with the Plan and supporting documents, to an Independent Examiner.
+In December 2017 the Independent Examiner issued a report stating that, subject to recommended modifications, the Neighbourhood Plan met the Basic Conditions and could proceed to a final referendum.

-The Neighbourhood Plan that you have before you offers a vision for the future and sets out a clear set of policies based on comments received so far.
-These policies have also been subjected to scrutiny by the statutory agencies (Environment Agency, Natural England, Historic England) through a screening exercise related to environmental assessments (see Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA) screening statements).
-If passed at examination, and supported by a referendum, the policies will then have to be taken into account by applicants for development and also by the Local Planning Authority, thus giving much greater weight to the views of the Parish in the decision-making process.
+The Neighbourhood Plan that you have before you offers a vision for the future of Edgmond Parish and sets out a clear set of policies based on comments received.
+These policies have also been subjected to scrutiny by the statutory agencies (Environment Agency, Natural England and Historic England) through a screening exercise related to environmental assessments (see Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA) screening statements).
+If supported by a referendum, the policies enshrined within Edgmond Neighbourhood Plan will become part of the Development Plan, thus giving much greater weight to the views of the Parish in the decision-making process.